ABOUT MARIA ANDRIASOVA-ESPARZA:

 Maria Andriasova-Esparza has performed for Pope John Paul II, U.S. President Donald Trump, and other world leaders as an award-winning composer and concert pianist.
 She is the soloist, actor, and a recording artist at "Organisation Internationale de Radiodiffusion et de Télévision" (Paris, France); Soloist, actor, and a recording artist with Moscow Big Symphony Orchestra and Choir of Radio and Television (Tchaikovsky Symphony Orchestra of Moscow under Maestro Vladimir Fedoseyev, Artistic Director and Chief Conductor); Composer, pianist, and recording artist at Studio International (Los Angeles, CA - London, UK).

 A winner of three consecutive Calouste Gulbenkian Awards, Maria Andriasova Esparza is a private piano instructor at The Juilliard School in New York.
 Her music compositions are catalogued by Broadcast Music Inc. (BMI) and the U.S. Library of Congress.
+Maria Andriasova-Esparza is the recipient of The Recovery Initiative Award from The Fund for The City of New York and George Soros' Open Society Foundation for her original music and humanitarian work for at-risk youth of New York City.

 ABOUT GUILLERMO ESPARZA: